Later, Zucchini. Butternut is Back and She's Bringing Her Friends

 The most iconic of the winter squash, these nut-shaped gourds are relatively small with thin skins so they don’t need to be peeled.
 We love their deep seed cavities, too, perfect for filling with a savory stuffing like the one in our Roasted Acorn Squash with Grapes, Goat Cheese, and Quinoa.

 These amber beauties can be a beast to handle.
 Their awkward shape and thick skin are a challenge to even the most experienced chef’s knife skills.
 Chef Justine recommends cutting a slice off both ends of the squash and then dividing the narrow neck from the bulb-like base.
 Working with one piece at a time, use a small chef’s knife to cut off the peel.
 Then cut the squash pieces in half and scoop out the seeds.
-Even better, try our Tokyo Udon Noodle Bowls with Roasted Butternut Squash and get ready-to-cook cubes of squash.
+Even better, try our Smoky Turkey Chili with Butternut Squash and Watercress or Afghan-Style Butternut Squash Stew with Garlic Yogurt and get ready-to-cook cubes of squash.

 These little guys are a favorite in the Sun Basket test kitchen.
 Like acorn squash, they don’t require peeling, making them easy to cut and cook.
-Enjoy them as a side dish in our Roast Pork Chops and Delicata Squash with Pear-Date Chutney.
+Enjoy them as a side dish in our Roast Pork Chops and Delicata Squash with Pear-Date Chutney, as the star of our Simple Squash Fajitas with Sweet Peppers and Queso Fresco, or roasted in our easy Sheet Pan Pork Sausages with Roasted Apple and Squash.